bluecocoon/courses/cs102/syllabus-and-calendar.md

-#Course CS-101 : Problem Solving using Structured Language (C)
+#Course CS-102 : Object Oriented Programming and Application of Data Structures & DBMS (Java)

 ###Target Students
 Students of Mumbai University currently studying (or will get) in 3nd semester of Computer Science or Information Technology.